 IOM aims to reduce these barriers by analysing employer and migrant needs, creating opportunities for migrants and developing partnerships for increased employer and migrant engagement.

-IOM’s LINK IT project provides resettled refugees with the building blocks to start their new life in Europe.
-Funded by the European Union, the project is piloting a skills profiling tool for refugees living in Jordan, Lebanon and Turkey who will be resettled to the UK, Germany, Portugal or Romania during their pre-departure orientation course.
-It will also provide post-arrival orientation and training activities once the refugees have arrived and help prepare local governments and employers to receive resettled refugees, dispel myths and provide a channel to share best practices in the larger European context.
+IOM’s LINK IT project was carried out in 2018-2019 to provide resettled refugees with the building blocks to start a new life in Europe.
+Funded by the European Union, the project piloted a skills profiling tool for refugees living in Jordan, Lebanon and Turkey who were resettled to the UK, Germany, Portugal or Romania during their pre-departure orientation course.
+It also provided post-arrival orientation and training activities once the refugees had arrived and helped prepare local governments and employers to receive resettled refugees, dispel myths and provide a channel to share best practices in the larger European context.